Download This Bill in Microsoft Word format

 (3) 'Numeracy' means fluency in understanding numbers and mathematical operations."

 SECTION 2.
 Section 59-33-510(7) of the 1976 Code is amended to read:

 "(7) 'Universal screening process (USP)' means the process a district employs to screen all students who may be experiencing academic and/or social-emotional difficulties.
 The screening tools and the process must be based on approval and guidelines provided by the department, which must include screening tools that must be administered at no cost to the district.
-All screening tools must be able to identify students with dyslexia or other reading disorders."
+All screening tools, including those listed in Section 59-155-155, must be able to identify students with dyslexia or other reading disorders."

 SECTION 3.
 Section 59-155-110(4) of the 1976 Code is amended to read: